msadeqsirjani/SchemaDiff/README.md

 create a sql script called `diff.sql` that can be run on `qa` to make it's schema identical to `dev`.

+## DOWNLOAD
+The latest release can be downloaded [here](https://github.com/msadeqsirjani/SchemaDiff/releases)

 See ```SchemaDiff.exe help [command]``` for more information and options on each command.